Chyler Leigh: Career

 In ABC's medical drama Grey's Anatomy, Leigh first appeared as a woman in Joe's bar who was noticed by Derek Shepherd during the final two episodes of the third season, and her character is later revealed to be Lexie Grey, the younger half-sister of the titular character.
 Leigh was made an official series regular for season four and remained so until the eighth-season finale, as Leigh chose to depart from the show after five years to spend more time with her family.

 Leigh also makes music with her husband Nathan West (East of Eli), under the name "WestLeigh".
-They have performed covers and originals songs.
-In 2015, for their thirteenth anniversary they wrote "Love Lit The Sky".
+They have performed covers and original songs.
+In 2015 for their 13th anniversary, they wrote "Love Lit the Sky".
 On Valentine's Day 2017, they released the single "Nowhere".
 Leigh has taken part in several of her husband's tours.

-On June 18, 2017, a single "Spirit of Samba" by Laurent Voulzy was released featuring Leigh, Nina Miranda, Luisa Maita and Eloisia; in France it reached the 99th position on the Syndicat National de l'Édition Phonographique (SNEP) chart.
+On June 18, 2017, a single "Spirit of Samba" by Laurent Voulzy was released featuring Leigh, Nina Miranda, Luisa Maita, and Eloisia; in France, it reached the 99th position on the Syndicat National de l'Édition Phonographique chart.

-From 2015 to 2021, Leigh starred in the CBS/CW DC Comics television series Supergirl as Alex Danvers, the elder adoptive sister of the titular character and a scientist and government agent at the DEO.
-She would reprise the role on Arrow, The Flash, and Legends of Tomorrow during crossover events Crisis on Earth-X, Crisis on Infinite Earths, and "Armageddon".
+From 2015 to 2021, Leigh starred in the CBS/CW DC Comics television series Supergirl as Alex Danvers, the elder adopted sister of the titular character and a scientist and government agent at the Department of Extranormal Operations.
+She reprised the role on Arrow, The Flash, and Legends of Tomorrow during crossover events Crisis on Earth-X, Crisis on Infinite Earths, and "Armageddon".
 She made her directorial debut with the season six episode "Prom Again!".

 In April 2021, Leigh returned to Grey's Anatomy for the episode "Breathe".

+Since 2023, Leigh has co-starred in the Hallmark Channel series The Way Home with Andie MacDowell.